 the Chute - at its confluence with the Dirty Devil it has dropped 6,000 feet (1,825 m) in elevation; and Canyons highlights a few of the spectacular canyons in the Swell.

-The Photo Gallery presents photos for individual viewing.
+The Photo Gallery presents photos for individual viewing and an auto-show for viewing the photos in a slide show.

-Two huge pdfs from SanRafaelCountry.com are a San Rafael Country/Emery County map and the
+Two huge pdfs in the gallery from SanRafaelCountry.com are a San Rafael Country/Emery County map and the

 Road Less Travelled self guide to the Swell.